apps/svelte.dev/content/docs/svelte/01-introduction/01-overview.md

 ```

-If returned object has `css` method, Svelte creates web animation. `t` goes from 0 to 1 after easing, `u` equals `1 - t`.
+If returns `css` method, Svelte creates web animation. `t` goes from 0-1 after easing, `u` equals `1-t`.

 ```svelte